 Pervasive Surveillance

 Some organizations, both public and private, have a strong desire to monitor people in their behavior and habits.
 Having a device constantly emitting a unique identifier can help such these organizations surveil people.
 When people move around, sensors that passively detect these unique identifier emissions can make note of the identifier.
 Time and location of the sensor can combine with this datum to create a large database of information that can enable tracking of people.
 Habits can be recorded and observed and deviations from an established baseline can result in an alert regarding the person’s behavior.
 Artificial intelligence and big data analytics can use this database of information to facilitate this effort.
-In addition, a database of who is where and when can provide information to control people.
-Records in the database can also be used as evidence in a government’s case against a citizen and personal, private information about people can be sold.
+A database of who is where and when can be used for a multitude of purposes, some benign and some nefarious.
+Records in the database can be used as evidence in a government’s case against a citizen, and personal, and private information about people can be sold without their knowledge or approval.

 802.11 is an obvious technology to build such a surveillance apparatus.
 Fixed MAC addresses will be used in mobile devices even when SIM cards are swapped out or removed.
 Laptops typically do not have a method of network access that is not bound to a MAC address.
 The tendency of unconnected devices to find a network results in active probing which can be passively detected, thereby enabling the surveillance apparatus.
 Indeed, the very nature of 802.11 network discovery and connection establishment compels exposure of MAC addresses and there is no way to disable their use.
 Using 802.11 to construct a surveillance database is an obvious choice.